melissawebster/feline-life-stages/README.md

 # feline-life-stages

-[In development] A static website that calculates a cat's human age according to its feline age.
+A static website that calculates a cat's human age according to its feline age.
+This is a result of my hands-on studies on HTML/CSS/JavaScript.

 Languages and Tools:

 - HTML, CSS and JavaScript
 - VSCode

-To Do:

-- Customize CSS
+Main features:

-- Insert Images
+- Responsive layout
-- Enhance JS code
+- Gradient background color changes according to current day phase
+- Select box + button calls JavaScript function